graytech/gw-accordion-cat/README.md

 <h2>Description</h2>

 <p>
-	This plugin allows a user to create an accordion display of categories and posts using a short tag on their page or post.
+	This Wordpress plugin allows a user to create an accordion display of categories and posts using a short tag on their page or post.
 </p>

 <h2>Setup</h2>